-Information About Calum - Lambeth teacher - (3 reviews)
+Information About Calum - Gordon teacher - (3 reviews)

 This is how 2 referees rated Calum:

 I'm originally from the West Coast of Scotland and learnt my piping at school.
-I live in Central London and I'm lucky enough to make a full time living from this wonderful instrument through teaching, performing and more.
+I live in rural Scotland and I'm lucky enough to make a full time living from this wonderful instrument through teaching, performing and more.

-When I'm not fiddling with reeds, transcribing tunes, playing with pipe bands, or ironing a kilt, I occasionally scratch out a tune on the fiddle and amuse myself by pretending to learn guitar.
+When I'm not fiddling with reeds, transcribing tunes, playing with pipe bands, or ironing a kilt, I occasionally scratch out a tune on the fiddle and amuse myself by pretending to learn the accordion.

 I started teaching on an ad-hoc basis at university, mostly supporting fellow band members, and then later took on more formal roles tutoring a group of youngsters (a few of whom are now professional musicians themselves).
 A move to Edinburgh a few years later heralded a change to more formal one-on-one lessons, which is the majority of what I've done since.
-A career move took me to London, but in the end the piping won out and I started to teach and perform full time.
+I have taught piping full time since 2014.

 My pupils have released CDs, performed at the Edinburgh Military Tattoo, and play in folk bands.
 I've yet to produce a first rate Gold Medal competitor, but I live in hope!